The difference between pop-ups, interstitials and banners, how they impact SEO, and the pros and cons of using them on your website.

 It’s a tug-of-war between design principles and marketing results.
 Many brands find pop-ups still convert large volumes of traffic – but at what expense?
 To answer that question, let’s take a look at the pros and cons of using pop-ups on your website.

-We typically advise against showing pop ups to mobile traffic anyway, due to the number of UX problems they cause.
-It turns out Google has a similar opinion about this, so you may need to rethink your approach if you’re mobile users currently see pop ups.
+We typically advise against showing pop-ups to mobile traffic anyway, due to the number of UX problems they cause, so you may need to rethink your approach if you’re currently showing them on mobile.

 - Pop-ups notifying users about Cookies